Customized, Diversified Investment Portfolios

 Our Investment Risk Assessment will match you to an asset allocation of diversified investments.
 There are 20 questions based on your personal financial situation and elements of Behavioral Finance as it relates to investors.
 The assessment should take no longer than 5-10 minutes to complete.

 As part of our commitment to full transparency in fees, we would like to share the costs associated with trading your investment accounts.
 Our custodian, TD Ameritrade Institutional, does not charge any annual account maintenance fees, wire transfer fees, or ACH transfer fees.
 Instead they charge a low, flat trading fee of $9.99 per trade to buy and sell the Dimensional funds.
-TD Ameritrade Institutional provides our clients with some of the lowest trading fees in the industryfor Dimensional mutual funds.
+TD Ameritrade Institutional provides our clients with some of the lowest trading fees in the industry for Dimensional mutual funds and allows to trade exchange-traded funds (ETFs) free of charge.

 Trading costs to buy or sell other mutual funds may be up to $24.00 per fund.